-MCE 583 Water Resources Engineering (3)
+MCE 583 Water Supply & Sustainability in Water and Wastewater Management (3)

 Application of principles of hydrology and hydraulic engineering to water supply systems design.
-Collection and distribution, treatment plant design, storage sizing, pump stations, water quality and economic considerations.
-Prerequisites: CE 330, CE 370.
+Collection and distribution, treatment, storage sizing, pump stations, water quality and economic considerations.
+Sustainable principles in water management.
+Reclaimed water from sewage treatment and use.
+Prerequisites: CE 330, CE 370, or equivalent.
 A minimum grade of C- is required for all prerequisites.